I am a geopolitical analyst and immigration lawyer, founder of the law firm Simardone Law

 During my undergraduate studies I spent two summers as a student at the London School of Economics & Political Science.

-I've worked as an intern at the Office of the United Nations High Commissioner for Human Rights Anti-Racial Discrimination Section, and as a research assistant at Osgoode Hall Law School and the University of Toronto Environmental Governance Lab.
+I worked as an intern at the Office of the United Nations High Commissioner for Human Rights Anti-Racial Discrimination Section, and as a research assistant at Osgoode Hall Law School and the University of Toronto Environmental Governance Lab.

 I was also awarded both admission and academic scholarships during my undergraduate and graduate studies.